PETER1023es/Portfolio/RESUME.md

-# My Portfolio
+# My Resume
-This is my portfolio for the intro to softwere technologys from [Mcintosh High School](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
+This is my resume for the intro to softwere technologys from [Mcintosh High School](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 ## About me ##
 - My name is Calvin Goldman